Key takeaways

 When choosing where to eat, what makes you pick a restaurant?
 The logo?
 The menu?
 The interior?
 Probably all of the above.

-The same thing applies to a restaurant website.
+The same thing applies to restaurant websites.
 A captivating website can entice visitors to become diners.

 Here, we’ll showcase 13 restaurants that highlight impressive website design.
 We’ll also detail the best practices for designing an effective restaurant website and give you an idea of the emerging trends of restaurant website design in 2025.
 Together, we can create a website that any restaurant owner would be jealous of.